harjotbarn99/MyWebsite/README.md

 # My website

+# Note
+The app has been tested to work with
+- python 3.10.8
+- node 16.17.1
+if you face any isses with dependencies try updating python and node or using the specified versions

 ## Before use
 - create the config.yaml file
 config vars  in `config.yaml` file. you can copt the below code paste it in your file and change the variables